jkomoros/CASsim/README.md

 	//For array and object types, whether a given item is allowed to be set explicitly to null.
 	//Defaults to false
 	"optional": false,
+	//If default is true, then if the value is not provided by the user (which is only allowed if optional:false), then the
+	//example value will automatically be normalized into the simOptions object before it's provided to the simulator's normalizeOptions.
+	"default": false,
 	//Advanced options will only render UI if the user has enabled advanced mode.
 This is useful to hide infrequently needed options.
 	"advanced": false,
 }